-The Secondary Education Fifth-Year Nontraditional masters program is designed for graduates of an accredited university who already have a BA or BS degree and desire to earn a Class A teaching certificate to teach in a specific content area at the secondary level of education (grades 6–12).
+The alternative A secondary education (M.S.E.) program is designed for the working professional who has earned a bachelor's degree in a field other than education from a regionally accredited institution who now desires to earn a Class A teaching certificate to teach in a specific content area at the secondary level of education (grades 6–12).

 The program accommodates those working part- or full-time and also enables admitted students in good standing to work in classrooms with provisional certificates.
-To this end, courses are offered in the late afternoon, evening or a combination of online and face-to-face formats.
 Since observation in a variety of authentic classroom settings is crucial to the formative process, teacher candidates enrolled in the program are required to complete a specified number of observation hours per term, which is dependent upon their course schedule.

 The program is composed of 36 credit hours, depending upon the prospective student’s transcript, plus any prerequisite credit hours necessary for admission.
-These 36 hours include 24 hours in professional courses, including a semester-long clinical internship, and 12 hours focused on a specific content area as declared by candidate.
-The program is paced so that candidates are able to compete all requirements in 16–18 months.
+These 36 hours include 24 hours in professional courses, including a semester-long clinical internship, and 12 hours focused on a specific content area as declared by the candidate.
+The program is paced so that candidates are able to compete all requirements in just five semesters.

 “[Professors] are willing to stay after or meet before class to aid you.
 This makes such a difference as you seek to develop as a teacher.”